launchdarkly-labs/project-migrator-script/README.md

 - Due to considerations around many API requests at once, monitor 400 errors for flag configurations that may not be up to date.
 - To avoid a race condition, a few `wait`s have been placed in the script.

+## Things you Should Consider when migrating flags?

+- What can you scope down?
+Do all the flags need to moved over or can we use this as a way to clean up the environment?
+- Do all my environments need to go? or maybe just a few?
+- Am I able to stop edits in the destination project?
+This script does not keep them in sync, so if changes need to be made they should be prior
+- Who is going to run it and how?
+The calls can take a while, with rate limits, so should I run it on an EC2 or the like?
+- If I have thousands or even hundreds of updates: what is critical, how will I verify the changes are correct?

 ## Instructions for use

 1. Sourcing data

 First, export your source data.
 The `source.ts` script writes the data to a newly created